-A: As part of the detour, TriMet bus lines 44 – Capitol Hwy/Mocks Crest and 64 – Marquam Hill/Tigard are detoured off SW Capitol Hwy in the southbound direction.
-Southbound stops on SW Capitol Highway between Garden Home and Taylors Ferry are closed and temporary stops are located along the detour route.
-There are no changes to the northbound route towards Portland/Marquam Hill, other than occasional closures of individual stops on the east side of the street.
+A: As part of the detour, TriMet bus lines 44 – Capitol Hwy/Mocks Crest and 64 – Marquam Hill/Tigard are detoured off SW Capitol Hwy for the remainder of the project.
+Temporary stops are located along the detour route on SW Garden Home Road, SW 45th/48th Avenue/Drive, and SW Taylors Ferry Road.
 People riding TriMet should visit www.trimet.org/#alerts/ for the latest service impacts and updates.

 OTHER SAFETY AND ACCESS CONCERNS